ArbitrumFoundation/governance/docs/overview.md

 #### Arbitrum DAO Constitution

-The Arbitrum DAO Constitution contract stores the hash of the canonical text of the constitution.
+The Arbitrum DAO Constitution contract stores the hash of the canonical text of the Constitution.
-To upgrade the constitution, a proposal should be created which calls `ArbitrumDAOConstitution.setConstitutionHash` with the new content hash.
+To upgrade the Constitution, a proposal should be created which calls `ArbitrumDAOConstitution.setConstitutionHash` with the new content hash.
 The proposal's "description" field should read:

-> Update the constitution hash to be the keccak256 hash of the following text:
+> Update the Constitution hash to be the keccak256 hash of the following text:
-> "... constitution text etc ..."
+> "...
+Constitution text etc ..."

-If keccak256 hash of the new constitution text doesn't match the provided hash, the DAO should reject the proposal.
+If keccak256 hash of the new Constitution text doesn't match the provided hash, the DAO should reject the proposal.

 ### Further readings